 10. New Business Acquisition Target 300,000

-If I were coaching you with a revenue line last year of £1,000,000, the first question I would ask, in assessing where your focus should be this year, is: What is the natural customer attrition rate in your business?’
+With a revenue line of £1,000,000 last year, the first question I would ask when assessing where your focus should be this year is: What is the natural customer attrition rate in your business?’

-No matter how good you are at retention, there is always some attrition and that has to be factored in.
-A low attrition rate demonstrates that you are good at retention, a high attrition rate tells you immediately where you have work to do.
-Let’s say attrition is 10%.
-Right away, you know that of the £1,000,000 you achieved last year, you can only expect around £900,000 this year, based on that rate of attrition.
+No matter how good you are at retention, there is always some attrition, which must be factored in.
+A low attrition rate demonstrates that you are good at retention; a high attrition rate tells you immediately where you have work to do.

-The second question: ‘How much of that revenue is locked in as annuity/recurring revenue, that will reappear this year?’
-Let’s say you have £500,000 locked up in annuity revenue.
+The second question: ‘How much of that revenue is locked in as annuity/recurring revenue that will reappear this year?’

-Okay, so the next question is: ‘What’s the potential for growth in the existing customer base?’ or put another way, From your existing customer base, how much can you get them to spend more?’.
 Let’s say you acquired some new customers last year who are now going to deliver the full 12 months of revenue from the beginning of this year, and those customers are worth £300,000 in revenue.

 Adding £300,000 to your £500,000 in annuity revenue gives you £800,000 in forecasted revenue for this year.
-With £800,000 in expected revenue from existing customers (spending more and retaining those you can), you know that your acquisition of new customers, has to deliver £200,000 just to stand still as a business and generate the same £1,000,000 revenue as last year.
+With £800,000 in expected revenue from existing customers (spending more and retaining those you can), you know your acquisition of new customers has to deliver £200,000 to stand still as a business and generate the same £1,000,000 revenue as last year.

-If your goal is to deliver 10% growth this year on top of last year’s revenue achievement, you’ll need to bring in £300,000 of business through new customer acquisitions; £200,000 to close the gap and £100,000 to achieve the 10% growth.
+If your goal is to deliver 10% growth this year on top of last year’s revenue achievement, you’ll need to bring in £300,000 of business through new customer acquisitions, £200,000 to close the gap and £100,000 to achieve the 10% growth.

 Now that’s the science.